 These drugs include methotrexate (Folex, Methotrexate LPF, Rheumatrex), hydroxychloroquine (Plaquenil), leflunomide (Arava) or sulfasalazine (Azulfidine).
 Treatment commonly includes methotrexate as the initial choice but combinations of these medications (e.g., methotrexate, hydroxychloroquine and sulfasalazine) are often prescribed.
 Each of these comes with a small risk of serious side effects.
 Your doctors will review them with you.

 Newer medications, called "biologics" include:

 Another drug for rheumatoid arthritis is anakinra (Kineret), an injectable drug that appears to be only modestly effective but may be a reasonable option if other treatments have failed.
-Other therapies include minocycline (Minocin), cyclosporine (Neoral, Sandimmune), gold and penicillamine (Cuprimine, Depen).
+Other therapies include minocycline (Minocin), azathioprine (Imuran), cyclosporine (Neoral, Sandimmune), gold and penicillamine (Cuprimine, Depen).
 However, these treatments are used much less often because most experts find that they are not as effective or safe.

 Diet, Exercise and Rehabilitation Services

 Finding a balance between rest and exercise is crucial to managing rheumatoid arthritis.
 When your symptoms flare up — when your joints are sore, warm and swollen — take it easy and rest.
 You can continue to do range-of-motion exercises to keep your joints mobile, but be careful not to tire yourself or aggravate your joints.
 Avoid unnecessary walking, housework or other activities.
 When your joints feel better and when other symptoms, including fatigue and morning stiffness, are less noticeable, increase your activity.
 Weight-bearing exercises such as walking and lifting weights can strengthen weakened muscles without risking additional joint damage.
 If exercise produces more pain or joint swelling, cut back a bit.